Linear Dependence of Post-irradiation Input Bias Currents on Pre-irradiation Values in Silicon Bipolar Microcircuits: Results and Discussion

 The changes in the IBC of comparator LM2901 as function of the total dose are shown in Fig.~\ref{fig:LM2901_Dose_IB}.
-Ten randomly selected samples from the sets irradiated at low and high dose rate are shown in the left and right panel of Fig.~\ref{fig:LM2901_Dose_IB}, respectively.
-We can see clearly that for all tested samples $I_{B}$ increases monotonically as the total dose increases.
-At a given total dose, the observed IBC at low dose rate are always larger than that of the high dose rate, indicating the presence of an enhanced low-dose-rate sensitivity (ELDRS) effect~\cite{Enlow1991_IEEETNS38-1342} for LM2901.
-We also observe that the current-dose curves of these samples do not crossover; instead, the differences of $I_{B}$ between samples increase with increasing dose, which leads to a \emph{spread} behavior of the data. {This behavior is also observed in the input offset voltage of operational amplifiers LM324 and LM358~\cite{bakerenkov2019experimental}. }
+We can see clearly that {the mean value of} $I_{B}$ increases monotonically as the total dose increases. {For each tested dose}, the observed IBC at low dose rate are always larger than that of the high dose rate, indicating the presence of an enhanced low-dose-rate sensitivity (ELDRS) effect~\cite{Enlow1991_IEEETNS38-1342} for LM2901.
+We also observe that as the total dose increases, the current-dose curves of these samples do not crossover; instead, the differences of $I_{B}$ between samples increase with increasing dose, which leads to a \emph{spread} behavior of the data; {see the increasing standard deviations (error bars) in Fig. 2.} {This behavior was also observed in the input offset voltage of operational amplifiers LM324 and LM358~\cite{bakerenkov2019experimental}.}

 Does this interesting behavior imply a deep relation between the post-irradiation IBC and the pre-irradiation ones?
 To testify this speculation, in Fig.~\ref{fig:LM2901_DIB} we make a post-irradiation vs. pre-irradiation (P-P) plot to describe the damage of all tested samples.
 Remarkably, it is seen that, the whole trend of the damage follows a simple linear dependence on the pre-irradiation values.
 In other words, the samples with larger pre-irradiation IBCs will degrade more.
 Moreover, from the figure, the linear dependence maintains for any dose and for both the low and high dose rates.
 To further confirm the dependence, the Pearson's correlation coefficient is calculated and plotted in Fig.~\ref{fig:pearsonR} (a).
-From the results, we can confirm a strong linear correlation between the irradiation response and initial value of IBC; moreover, it is seen that the higher the irradiation dose, the stronger the linear correlation.
+From the results, we can confirm {a linear dependence of the irradiation response on the initial value of IBC; moreover, it is seen that the higher the irradiation dose, the more significant the linear dependence.}